multiscale/muscle3/docs/source/fortran.rst

 Next, it's time to declare our variables.
 We have a few extra variables here compared to the non-MUSCLE version.
-The :f:type:`LIBMUSCLE_PortsDescription` is used to describe the ports we'll use to send and receive to MUSCLE 3.
+The :f:type:`LIBMUSCLE_PortsDescription` is used to describe the ports we'll use to send and receive to MUSCLE3.
 We need a :f:type:`LIBMUSCLE_Instance` as the main interface to MUSCLE.
 We'll receive messages into ``rmsg``, a :f:type:`LIBMUSCLE_Message` variable, and extract the data from them into ``rdata`` and ``item``.
 Since received data cannot be